washingtonyachtclub/documents/WYC_Policies.md

 Sloop-rigged sailboats with more than one hull.

 #### Novice Catamarans
 16 to 17 foot long catamarans suitable for beginner instruction and Novice Ratings Tests.
-They are represented by Hobie 16’s and a Dart.
+They are represented by Hobie 16’s, a Dart, and a Hobie Getaway.

 #### Big Cats
 Catamarans longer than 17 feet intended for more experienced catamaran sailors.
 They require a Specialty Rig Rating to sail.